PSC 110: Comparative Politics

 PSC 202: Games People Play

-Game of Thrones, Hunger Games, Wargames, the Game of Love.
+Game of Thrones, Hunger Games, War Games, the Game of Love.
 We often think of games as a metaphor to describe and explain our interactions with each other, and the social sciences have formalized this practice into the field of Game Theory.
 This course introduces students to game theory using a variety of resources: academic and popular literature, films and videos, current events, and of course many games that we play in daily labs.
 Students will learn the main technical components of games, a wide range of model games that have been used to help explain political events, and how to apply games to clarify, explain, and predict the likely outcomes of complex interactions among individuals or groups.
-Every other May.

 PSC 324S: International Law & Justice